GutierrezJeremy/puppet-acme/README.md

    }
 ~~~

-Please note that this functionality relies on an [undocumented feature of acme.sh](https://github.com/acmesh-official/acme.sh/pull/4384).

 ### DNS alias mode

 In order to use DNS alias mode, specify the domain name either in the `challenge_alias` or `domain_alias` parameter of your profile: